Skip to content

 Last but not least the type time is represented by java.time.LocalTime and the type uuid by java.util.UUID.

-Serialization at the Document Store
+Serialization for storage in the Document Store

-At the document store, FHIR resources are serialized in the CBOR format.
+In the document store, FHIR resources are serialized in the CBOR format.
 CBOR stands for Concise Binary Object Representation and is defined in RFC 7049.
 CBOR is a binary serialization format.

 TODO: continue...